 Target setting enables performance reports to be produced with a RAG status (red, amber, green).
-In addition to RAG status, the Council also monitors direction of travel in the short and long-term using the performance management system, Pentana Risk (referred to as Pentana).
-The icons used by Pentana to report performance are shown below.
-More information on Pentana can be found in section 5.1.
+In addition to RAG status, the Council also monitors direction of travel in the short and long-term using the performance management system, Ideagen Risk (formerly called Pentana).
+More information on the performance management system can be found in section 5.1.

 Thresholds are used to calculate the status of an indicator, i.e. red, amber or green with a percentage variance or deviation from the target value to determine RAG status.
-Broadly, for the majority of the Council's indicators a 5% tolerance level will be applied.
+Broadly, for the majority of the Council's indicators a 5% tolerance level is applied.
 This means that where the value is more than 0% but below 5% of the target value, then the status will be amber and if the value deviates from target by 5% or more then the status will be red.

-It will not be appropriate to set a 5% tolerance range for every PI, depending on the nature of what is being measured and based on performance trends, it may require to be lower or higher, however an explanation of why the 5% tolerance level has not been applied will be required.
+It is not appropriate to set a 5% tolerance range for every PI, depending on the nature of what is being measured and based on performance trends, it may require to be lower or higher, however the Service must be able to explain why a 5% threshold has not been applied.

 For all indicators however, targets and tolerance levels should be specific and realistic.
+The symbols used by Ideagen Risk to report performance are shown below.

-Table of symbols used by Pentana
+Table of symbols used by Ideagen Risk shown below.

-PI Status PI Status Performance is adrift of target by 5% or more Performance is below target, but is within a set tolerance level (between 0%-5%) Ø Performance is at target level or higher Performance is being monitored but no target has been set (data only PI) Short term Short term and long-term trend status Improving performance (short term = annual change, long term = 5 years) No statistical change in performance - Performance has declined (short term = annual change, long term = 5 years)
+PI Status Performance is adrift of target by 5% or more Performance is below target, but is within a set tolerance level (between 0%-5%) Ø Performance is at target level or higher Performance is being monitored but no target has been set (data only PI) Short term and long-term trend status • Improving performance (short term = annual change, long term = 5 years) No statistical change in performance - Performance has declined (short term = annual change, long term = 5 years)